opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

-# Elasticsearch sink
+# OpenSearch sink

-This is the Data Prepper Elasticsearch sink plugin that sends records to Elasticsearch cluster via REST client.
+This is the Data Prepper OpenSearch sink plugin that sends records to Elasticsearch cluster via REST client.
 You can use the sink to send data to Amazon Elasticsearch Service or Opendistro for Elasticsearch.

 ## Usages

-The Elasticsearch sink should be configured as part of Data Prepper pipeline yaml file.
+The OpenSearch sink should be configured as part of Data Prepper pipeline yaml file.

 ### Raw span trace analytics